 “Most manuscripts are rejected because they’re just plain bad.
 The stories are trite, the characters wooden, the endings predictable.
 The plots may smack of didacticism or patronize the young reader….
 One more point: General fiction is the most competitive genre in any age group of children’s books.
 It’s also the most subjective, meaning your manuscript has to appeal to exactly the right editor.”–Laura Backes, founder and editor of “The Children’s Book Insider“.

 Yet don’t despair.
-You may be an excellent writer with a great story, and there could be any number of reasons that it was rejected, such as the publisher has just recently published a book on the same or similar topic.
-There are two types of rejection letters one may receive in response to a submission—the form letter (one signed by an administrative assistant of an editor or publisher and stuffed into a SASE—a writer’s “self-addressed, stamped envelope” before being tossed into the office “outbox”) or, a personal handwritten or typed note signed by an editor giving short, but specific feedback with specific reference to your manuscript.
+You may be an excellent writer with a great story, but there could be any number of reasons why it was rejected, such as the publisher having just published a book on the same or similar topic.

+Sometimes our rejections may receive a personal note of encouragement or constructive criticism despite being passed over.
 We often talk about the latter category as “good rejects”–an oxymoron in the view of most people–yet it’s the “good rejects” that keep many of us writing and hoping for that break-through publication.
-A more likely than not scenario these days is that you will be sent an automated, computer-generated reply that indicates a submission was received, and “if you don’t hear back from us within six to nine months, please assume we’re taking a pass on your manuscript for publication” … I’m thankful that I’ve received enough “good rejects” to keep me writing, for I can’t imagine going through life not spending at least some of the time doing the one activity I enjoy most.
-If you are new to the submission process, you must understand that guidelines for writers posted on publishers’ websites are there for a reason.
-Always, always check there first before sending out that query letter or manuscript.
+A more likely than not scenario these days is that you will be sent an automated, computer-generated reply that indicates a submission was received, and “if you don’t hear back from us within six to nine months, please assume we’re taking a pass on your manuscript for publication.”
+Even so, I can’t imagine going through life without spending at least some of the time doing the one activity I enjoy most.

 Persistence Pays Off…Sometimes:

-It’s no secret that the late Madeleine L’Engle’s A Wrinkle in Time received twenty-six rejections before it was finally accepted for publication, or that J.K.
+It’s no secret the late Madeleine L’Engle’s A Wrinkle in Time received twenty-six rejections before it was finally accepted for publication, or that J.K.
 Rowling’s first Harry Potter novel–Harry Potter and the Philosopher’s Stone–was turned down a dozen times before it found a home with Bloomsbury Press.
 There are many other examples of well-known authors such as John Grisham, Stephen King, Dr. Seuss and Frank Herbert who all had to endure endless submission/rejection cycles before seeing their books in print.
-What each of them possessed in common with the others was first, an undying belief in the worthiness of their writing projects, and second, their ability to persist in their efforts to find a publisher in spite of repeated rejections.
+What each of them possessed in common with the others was first, an undying belief in the worthiness of their writing projects, and second, their ability to persist in their efforts to find a publisher.

 Same Chapter, Three Different Opinions: